Montegridolfo

 Montegridolfo (Mun't Gridòlf) is a comune (municipality) in the Province of Rimini in the Italian region Emilia-Romagna, located about 130 km southeast of Bologna and about 20 km southeast of Rimini.
-It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy"), an association of small Italian towns deemed worthy of visiting.

 The municipality of Montegridolfo contains the frazioni (subdivisions, mainly villages and hamlets) Cabaldo, San Pietro, and Trebbio.
 Montegridolfo borders the following municipalities: Mondaino, Saludecio, Sant'Angelo in Lizzola, Tavullia.
+The town itself is surrounded by fortified city walls and at its entrance is a tower and gateway from the medieval times.

 History

-In the Middle Ages Montegridolfo was a cassero (fortified burg, known from 1148) contended between the Montefeltro and Malatesta families.
+In the Middle Ages, Montegridolfo was a cassero (fortified burg, known from 1148) contended between the Montefeltro and Malatesta families.
 In 1137 it was largely rebuilt to its present state after a destruction by Ferrantino Novello Malatesta, who had allied with the Montefeltro.
-After a short period under Cesare Borgia, it was acquired by the Republic of Venice, which in turn ceded it to the Papal States in the early 1509-10.
+After a short period under Cesare Borgia, it was acquired by the Republic of Venice, which in turn ceded it to the Papal States in the early 1509–10.

 During World War II, Montegridolfo was across the Gothic Line.

+On December 16, 1976, Montegridolfo was declared an important hamlet by the Italian government.

+City walls

+The town's defensive walls were built by the Malatesta family.
+They completely encircle the town, with the only entrance a tower and gate that dates to the 16th century.